abulkhair1994/GraphRAGTemp_Chidi/README.md

 ## Description

-This repository contains code for implementing and testing Graph-based Retrieval Augmented Generation using LangGraph and Neo4j.
-The project follows the workflow described in the [Neo4j GraphRAG tutorial](https://neo4j.com/blog/developer/neo4j-graphrag-workflow-langchain-langgraph/).
+This repository contains code for implementing and testing Graph-based Retrieval Augmented Generation using LangChain and Neo4j.
+The project implements a knowledge graph-based retrieval system to enhance context for large language models.

 ## Overview

 GraphRAG is an extension of traditional RAG (Retrieval Augmented Generation) that leverages knowledge graphs to enhance the context and relationships between pieces of information.
-By using Neo4j as a graph database and LangGraph for orchestration, this project aims to create more context-aware and accurate responses from Large Language Models.
+By using Neo4j as a graph database and LangChain for orchestration, this project aims to create more context-aware and accurate responses from Large Language Models.

 ## Key Components

-- **LangGraph**: For creating complex, stateful AI workflows
 - **Neo4j**: Graph database for storing and querying complex entity relationships
+- **LangChain**: Framework for developing LLM applications
+- **FastRP Embeddings**: For graph-based node embeddings
+- **Vector Retrieval**: For semantic search capabilities
 - **LLM Integration**: Connecting with advanced language models (Claude, GPT) for generation

 ## Workflow